Blog

 Pelvic Congestion Syndrome and how it is treated

-Pelvic Congestion Syndrome is a collection of symptoms caused by venous congestion in the pelvis.
-PCS is a cause of chronic pelvic pain in many women.
-Unfortunately, many doctors in the UK do not understand it and many do not even know it exists.
-It’s because of this that a lot women with chronic pelvic pain never the correct diagnosis or treatment.
+PCS Like Symptoms are often misunderstood, as Pelvic Congestion Syndrome is a collection of signs caused by venous congestion in the pelvis.
+PCS is a recognised cause of chronic pelvic pain in many women.
+Unfortunately, many doctors in the UK do not fully understand it, and some are not even aware it exists.
+Because of this, many women with chronic pelvic pain never receive the correct diagnosis or treatment.

-Unlike IBS, which there are no specific tests for, pelvic congestion syndrome can be diagnosed using the gold standard diagnostic; TransVaginal Duplex Ultrasound scan or TVS for short, which is a test developed at The Whiteley Clinic by expert Sonographers Judy Holdstock and Charmaine Harrison.
+Unlike IBS, which has no specific test, Pelvic Congestion Syndrome can be diagnosed using the gold standard method: the TransVaginal Duplex Ultrasound scan (TVS), a test pioneered at The Whiteley Clinic by expert Sonographers Judy Holdstock and Charmaine Harrison.

-Commonly, women with PCS experience a “dragging” pain in the pelvis, particularly on standing or sitting.
-PCS is treated using Pelvic Vein Embolisation.
-Dr David Beckett and Dr Previn Diwakar are experts at this procedure.
+Commonly, women with PCS experience a “dragging” pain in the pelvis, particularly when standing or sitting.
+PCS is treated using Pelvic Vein Embolisation, a specialist procedure performed by Dr David Beckett and Dr Previn Diwakar.

 Express - PCS cause symptoms similar to IBS